Did Russians really penetrate Florida's election systems? Maybe

 "We encourage you in the strongest terms to take advantage" of help from federal officials, the letter said.

-Nelson, a former astronaut who had served in the past on the intelligence committee, has been unable to fully respond to the criticism of his comments, presumably because he spoke out of turn about classified information.
+Nelson, who had served in the past on the intelligence committee, has been unable to fully respond to the criticism of his comments, presumably because he spoke out of turn about classified information.

 When he made the remarks Aug.
 7, he was asked, "Do you know which records the Russians are accessing?"